Zoloft Birth Defects & Your Rights

 If you or a loved one was taking Zoloft during pregnancy and the child was born with a birth defect, you may have grounds for a lawsuit against the manufacturer.
 In some cases, your doctor may be held accountable for improperly prescribing the antidepressant or failing to properly monitor the patient.
 The best way to find out whether you have grounds for a suit is to discuss the matter with a legal professional.
 Our law firm offers a free consultation to help you get started

 On Zoloft cases, we will likely be associating with other law firms and cases may be referred to those other firms.
-Call (888) 842-1374 to get started.
+Call (888) 842-1374 to get started with a free consultation.